jlitte7/KingSeat/README.md

 2. View all players ranked by performance
 3. Tap any player to see their detailed profile
 4. Check achievements, game history, and trends

+### Practice Your Skills (CornHub)
+1. Tap **🌽 CornHub** from home
+2. Choose a practice mode based on what you want to improve:
+   - **Ghost Player**: Play full games against AI at your skill level
+   - **Bag Run**: See how many consecutive bags you can make
+   - **Airmail Run**: Practice clean drops without touching the board
+   - **Situational Games**: Train for critical game moments
+   - **Best Game Challenge**: Try to beat your personal best
+   - **Pressure Practice**: Master clutch shots
+3. Track your progress with detailed statistics
+4. Return to practice regularly to see improvement over time

 ## 🎲 Game Rules